-To participate in the FFY 2021 CDBG Annual Competition, all applications must be submitted to DCA by June 4, 2021.
-Applications must be submitted through DCA's GrAAM system via the Application Portal by 11:59 p.m. on June 4, 2021.
+To participate in the FFY 2024 CDBG Annual Competition, all applications must be submitted to DCA by April 5, 2024.
+Applications must be submitted through DCA's GrAAM system via the application portal by 11:59 p.m. on April 5, 2024.
+The portal and required forms can be accessed via the following solicitation link: https://gn.ecivis.com/GO/gn_redir/T/c60t5im4lcb.

-Note 1: For Revitalization Area Strategy (RAS) designation and bonus points for the FFY 2021 Annual Competition, the deadline for application submission is also June 4, 2021.
+Note 1: For Revitalization Area Strategy (RAS) designation and bonus points for the FFY 2024 Annual Competition, the deadline for application submission is also April 5, 2024.
 Please see the CDBG Revitalization Area Strategy Applicants' Manual for further details.